jepz20/coffee_tracker/README.md

 # Coffee Tracker
 author@Jose Eduardo Perdomo
-Capstone Project for the Senior Web Developer Nanodegree at Udacity

 ## Live Version
 Live version of the app: https://coffeet.herokuapp.com/

 ## Description
-App to keep track of the expenses and events related to a coffee plantation
+Progressive Web App to keep track of the expenses and events related to a coffee plantation.
+Responsive, Mobile first, Offline first, installable Web Application built using React/Redux and Firebase.

 CoffetT has two main sections:

 1. News
 2. Properties
-3. (Bonus: Login system)
+3. Login system

 ### News
 Shows a Feed of curated news related with coffee, this news are stored in firebase and has an inifinte loader so not all news are loaded at once.